 I would very much like to democratize the urban planning tools and procedures of the municipal world, in addition to raising public awareness of the importance of citizen participation.
 Many people do not know what forums they can use, to give just one example.
 The municipal community, although it is the level of government closest to the citizens, is still very much a closed community, and I often see people who are powerless to see what is happening in their neighbourhoods when we all have a role to play and it is simpler than it seems.
 All you need is an interest, of course, and a modicum of curiosity.

-In keeping with Memento's aim of supporting and assisting citizens in their efforts to protect and enhance our collective heritage, it seems appropriate to me thatHéritage Montréal, in partnership with local players, should contribute to raising awareness and equipping citizens with the tools they need to express their views on the issues affecting their living environment.
+In line with Memento's desire to accompany and support citizen initiatives to protect and promote our collective heritage, it seems appropriate to me thatHéritage Montréal, in partnership with local stakeholders, should help raise awareness and empower citizens so that they can express their views on issues affecting their community.

 The city, the elsewhere